Fiend-Star/Log-Ingestor-and-Analysis-System/README.md

 ## Contributing
 Got ideas?
 Found bugs?
 Contributions are not just welcomed, they're celebrated!
 Open a pull request or issue and join in on the fun of improving this project.

-## Usage

-Instructions on how to use or contribute to the project.

-## Contributing

 We welcome and value contributions to this project.
 By contributing, you agree to the following terms:

 1. **License Compatibility**: Your contributions must be compatible with the License under which this project is released.